oracle-livelabs/sprints/analytics/sprint-oac-create-dataset-local-file/create-dataset-local-file.md

 # How do I create a dataset using a local file in Oracle Analytics Cloud (OAC)?
-Duration: 3 minutes
+Duration: 1 minutes

-A dataset is able to created from a local file in Oracle Analytics Cloud

-## Add files to datasets with multiple tables
-Before you create the dataset, confirm that the connection you need exists.
-Confirm that the file that you want to upload meets these requirements:
-    - The file is either an Excel spreadsheet in .XLSX or .XLS format, a CSV file, or a TXT file.
-    - The spreadsheet contains no pivoted data.
-    - The spreadsheet is structured properly for import and use as a dataset.

 >**Note:** You must have the **DV Content Author** application role to execute the following steps.

-### Create a Dataset from a File Uploaded from Your Computer
+## Create a Dataset from a File Uploaded from Your Computer
 You can upload Excel spreadsheets (XLSX or XLS), CSV files, and TXT files from your computer to create a dataset.

 1. On the Home page, click Create and then click Dataset.